 What happens when you reach the official legislative retirement age of 55?
 If you’re ready to stop working and you’ve saved enough in a retirement annuity, pension, or provident fund, it’s time to formally retire from your fund.
 In order to provide an income for the next chapter of your life, it is necessary to convert these savings into a life or living annuity that will pay out a regular pension income to you once you have stopped earning an income from working.
-Let’s take a look at some important things you need to know about the rules of living annuities in 2022.
+Let’s take a look at some important things you need to know about the rules of living annuities.

 What is a living annuity?

 A living annuity is meant to provide an income once you have stepped down from your retirement fund (whether this is a retirement annuity, pension, provident, or preservation fund).
 While no tax is payable on any investment gains earned in the living annuity, any income paid out or any lump sums withdrawn will be taxed according to the normal tax tables.

 How does a living annuity work in South Africa?

 Before you select a living annuity as the means to provide yourself with a pension for your golden years, it’s important to know what advantages and disadvantages this financial instrument offers.

 Practically speaking, you can think of a living annuity like a bank account.
 It’s your choice as to where the money is to be invested, and how much of this money you want to withdraw as a pension each year (this is set at a minimum drawdown of 2.5% and maximum of 17.5% of your capital value).
 Taking too much out too quickly can deplete your funds, and poor investment performance can also negatively impact your situation.
 Additionally, there is also the risk that you might outlive your funds.
 While living annuities offer great flexibility and are attractive to the experienced investor, they do pose significant risks.